LCTT/TranslateProject/sources/tech/20180425 Understanding metrics and monitoring with Python | Opensource.com.md

 # Understanding metrics and monitoring with Python

-## Demystify Python application monitoring by learning the meaning of key words and concepts.

 ![Understanding metrics and monitoring with Python](https://opensource.com/sites/default/files/styles/image-full-size/public/lead-images/metrics_graph_stats_blue.png?itok=OKCc_60D "Understanding metrics and monitoring with Python")

 Image by :